About Us

 Who we are and what we do

-TWIC is the Local Environmental Records Centre for south-east & part of central Scotland that collects, collates and disseminates information
+TWIC is the Local Environmental Records Centre (LERC) for south-east & part of central Scotland that collects, collates and disseminates information on species, habitats and wildlife sites in our area.

-The Centre is a not-for-profit company with charitable status and provides objective, independent wildlife information for people and organisations.
+TWIC is a not-for-profit company and Scottish Charity and provides objective, independent wildlife information for people and organisations.
+Some details about TWIC and how it is governed can be found

 TWIC is a focal point for biological recording and is working to increase our knowledge of the terrestrial, freshwater and marine wildlife throughout our area.
-The Centre seeks to hold as comprehensive a
+TWIC seeks to hold as comprehensive a

-TWIC provides a wide range of data services; we routinely supply data to local authorities for screening planning applications, to consultants for preparing environmental assessments and to
+TWIC provides a wide range of data services; we routinely supply data to local authorities for screening planning applications, to consultants for preparing ecology reports, to forestry agents to support grant applications and to

-students, recorders and the public to inform coursework, recording efforts and general interest.
+students, recorders and the public to inform coursework, scientific research, recording efforts and general interest.
 For commercial requests, we charge an administrative fee to cover our costs in

-processing the request and to contribute to our data collation work.
+processing the request and to contribute to our data management work.
+For more information visit our Data Requests page.

 TWIC is a member of the Association of Local Environmental Records Centres (ALERC) and the National Biodiversity Network